-Here your group will need to say “good-bye” and “thank you” to your guides.
+Here your group will need to say “goodbye” and “thank you” to your guides.
 It is a challenge for most participants to leave the guides as they have been with you through every step of your experience.
 Our guides have a hard time departing from the group as well because strong relationships have been formed.
 Our hope is that you will stay in touch with us and return to Costa Rica again in the future!

 Customize this Student Itinerary for Your Needs!

 The above itinerary is a template from which to work from as your group designs its ideal program with Costa Rica Explorations.
-We are open to customizing your itinerary in regards to specific activities, tours, ideas or other subject matter that you would like to include.
+We are open to customizing your itinerary in regard to specific activities, tours, ideas, or other subject matter that you would like to include.
 Please let us know your group’s specific needs and desires, and we will attempt to make them a reality.
 We welcome your feedback and input.

 Program Itinerary Inclusions: